savvato-software/all_docs/getting_started.md

 </p>

 <p align="center">
-    How to run tribe-app locally on your computer (mac)
+    How to run tribe-app locally on your computer
 </p>

 ## Install the following on your computer locally: